Robotics/3D Printing

 Since its beginning, the 3D printing industry has experienced significant growth, evident in Wohlers Associates’ yearly reports (Wohlers Report 2019 ISBN 978-0-9913332-5-7).
 Behind this growth is a talented workforce.
 But, as with most disruptive technologies, the sector growth happens much quicker than the pace of learning, leading to a talented workforce.
 This lag has created what is commonly known as the 'Additive Manufacturing (AM) Skills Gap'; the notion that there are simply not enough talented people to fill jobs and thus meet the needs and demand from the AM employers.

-The results of our THREE-D-Print project is to provide support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.
-The key focus of the project is on providing an entry-level, easily accessible courses that could motivate adults with fewer qualifications.
+Working with Partners we have devloped support materials to provide support for the educational and training challenges related to equipping the future workforce with relevant and needed skills to participate in the 3D printing revolution.

 The role of Competition and Mobility as a new teaching methodology and in the development of trainees’ soft skills.